open-telemetry/opentelemetry-cpp/docs/google-test.md

 Next, follow the instructions [here](https://github.com/google/benchmark#installation) to download Google Benchmark.
 The section following this one will detail performance benchmarking using Google Benchmark.

 CMake makes use of a `CMakeLists.txt` file that provides instructions for a project’s source files and targets.
 There is a main `CMakeLists.txt` file in the root of the project directory, and a `CMakeLists.txt` for each subdirectory.
 In the main `CMakeLists.txt` file, the `cmake_minimum_required`  and `CMAKE_CXX_STANDARD` are set, the project name is set with `project()`, directories are included and subdirectories added, and much more.
-However, more importantly, in the context of Google Test within the OTel CPP repo, the `CMakeLists.txt` to look at is the one located in the directory your tests are being written in; for this example, it’s `opentelemetry-cpp/sdk/test/trace`.
+However, more importantly, in the context of Google Test within the OTel C++ repo, the `CMakeLists.txt` to look at is the one located in the directory your tests are being written in; for this example, it’s `opentelemetry-cpp/sdk/test/trace`.
 This [CMakeLists.txt](https://github.com/open-telemetry/opentelemetry-cpp/blob/master/sdk/test/trace/CMakeLists.txt) file, shown below, describes the names of the tests to be added as executables.

 ![CMakeExample](./images/CMakeExample.png)